GateraGael/Google-Research-Football-Environment-Experiment/README.md

 Therefore it is more of a rendering issue than anything.
 Note: Have not found the solution to this problem yet as of December 23rd (morning).

+# December 24th 2020
+After yesterday's 5 different trials with the tutorial to get a reward, none of them actually had a reward.
+Please see folder [Colab_summary](https://github.com/GateraGael/Google-Research-Football-Environment-Experiment/blob/main/ColabTutorial/colab_summary.md) file for an overview of my trials.

+Started Reading the actual paper in order to get better insight into the environments, actions and other variables to be taken.

+Page 4 explains that the football engine rewards the team or agent when a goal is scored (+1) and rewards a (-1) when a goal is scored against.
+Therefore only my Trial #2 successfully scored a goal while all the other attemps had the ball taken away.